 The Dietetic Internship Program at Stony Brook is sponsored by the School of Medicine.
-The Stony Brook University Dietetic Internship Program - Distance Track has an emphasis in clinical nutrition therapy.
-The program includes 37.5 hours of orientation, 1040.5 hours of block rotations (clinical nutrition therapy, food service, community nutrition, elective, renal) , and 24 hours of Evaluation & Review week.
+The Stony Brook University Dietetic Internship Program - Distance Track has an emphasis on clinical nutrition therapy.
+The program includes 37.5 hours of orientation, 1040.5 hours of block rotations (clinical nutrition therapy, food service, community nutrition, elective, renal), and 24 hours of Evaluation & Review week.
 The Internship is 1215 hours in length.
-Orientation for the 2020-2021 year will be from July 13, 2020 through July 17, 2020.
-Rotations and seminar starts immediately after Orientation.
-The intern will work directly with their preceptor to arrange a schedule for each rotation.
-Evaluation & Review week will be held at Stony Brook University and will run from April 26, 2021 through April 30, 2021.

 Highlights of the Distance Dietetic Internship:

-- The program will accepts up to 15 students per year, 2 of whom can be part-time
+- The program will accept up to 15 students per year, 2 of whom can be part-time

 - Interns attend professional development seminars on resume writing, interviewing, professional portfolio development, malnutrition training, Objective Structured Clinical Exams, a renal dialysis center tour and preparation for the CDR credentialing exam

 - Each intern will be required to be present every other week for a 30-minute video conference with the Program Coordinator or Associate Director to assess attainment of competencies and to provide feedback.

 - Intern prepares the schedule so needed weeks or days off can easily be accommodated, as needed